jechol/daybit-api-docs/source/index.html.md

 ## Libraries

-Exchange is using Elixir language and built on [Phoenix framework](https://phoenixframework.org/).
-Exchange API can be accessed from Phoenix client, which is based on websocket.
-For now, Daybit officially supports python langauge wrapper only.
+Exchange is using [Elixir](https://elixir-lang.org/) language and built on [Phoenix framework](https://phoenixframework.org/).
+Exchange API can be accessed from Phoenix client, which makes it easy to connect to Phoenix sockets.
+For now, Daybit officially provides wrapper for python langauge only.

 * PyDaybit(Python): [https://github.com/daybit-exchange/pydaybit](https://github.com/daybit-exchange/pydaybit/)

 For other languages, please refer below libraries to implement the features of this Exchange API.
-You can also find useful information of using this API in [below](#advanced).

 * Phoenix.js(Javascript): [https://github.com/phoenixframework/phoenix](https://github.com/phoenixframework/phoenix/)
 * SwiftPhoenixClient(Swift): [https://github.com/davidstump/SwiftPhoenixClient](https://github.com/davidstump/SwiftPhoenixClient/)